+The adversary may purchase or subscribe to the model under multiple names and gain black-box access to multiple copies.
+With accesses to multiple copies, the adversary potentially could launch a {\em collusion attack} that collates information from different copies.

+This attack is similar to collusion in digital watermarking, where the attacker attempt to remove watermarks by combining multiple watermarked copies of the same host~\cite{DBLP:journals/tip/WangWZTL05}.
+Intuitively, access to multiple black-boxes could allow the adversary to compare and aggregate different models' outputs on the same input, thus reduce the influence of parameter rewriting.

-In this section, we evaluate the performance of the proposed approach in the scenario of a collusion attack.
-As there is no known collusion attack on the proposed method, we designed a custom attack based on DeepFool.
+Since our framework is new, there is currently no known collusion attack.
+Therefore, for preliminary investigation, we designed a collusion attack based on DeepFool~\cite{MoosaviDezfooli2016DeepFoolAS}.
 In our setup, the adversary uses the set of available copies as an ensemble.
+The ensemble aggregates the output of each individual copy and returns the mean as the final output.
+The DeepFool attack is mounted against the ensemble model to generate adversarial samples.
+As DeepFool generates perturbation by finding the nearest hyperplane of an input, it now searches the nearest hyperplane in the ensemble model, instead of an individual copy.
+In such a way, individual copys' decision boundary cancel each other out inside the ensemble.
+The differences of copies induced by parameter rewriting are suppressed.

-The average of each individual copy's output is taken as the final output.
-The attack is mounted against the ensemble model to generate the adversarial samples.
-In addition, when we evaluate the ``success rate by applying adversarial samples'', we require the adversarial sample to not only fool the ensemble model but also every individual copy in the ensemble.
+In addition, for the adversarial samples generated by the above DeepFool attack, the adversary only keeps samples that are able to attack every individual copy in the ensemble and use them for the replication attack against the victim copy.
+In other words, when we evaluate the ``success rate by applying adversarial samples'', we require the adversarial sample to not only fool the ensemble model but also every individual copy in the ensemble.